forestvpn/api-client-go/docs/AccessTokenRequest.md

 ### NewAccessTokenRequest

-`func NewAccessTokenRequest(id string, status string, createdAt time.Time, expiresAt time.Time, ) *AccessTokenRequest`
+`func NewAccessTokenRequest(id string, userAgent UserAgent, status string, createdAt time.Time, expiresAt time.Time, ) *AccessTokenRequest`

 NewAccessTokenRequest instantiates a new AccessTokenRequest object This constructor will assign default values to properties that have it defined,